QED1224/Toontown-Resources/NotifyMgr.md

 self.notifyMgr.log("attack is Trap", suites=["Trap"])
 ```

-This will ensure that the above message is only logged (in any way) when the `Trap` suite is active, even if another suite defines the encompassing method.
+This will ensure that the above message is only logged (in any way) when either the `Trap` or `default` suites are active, even if another suite defines the encompassing method.
 This is particularly useful for organizing large, multipurpose methods.